bmdvpanga/tictactoe/README.md

 # Py-Tic-Tac-Toe #
 Tic-Tac-Toe with a Python/Flask server back-end for controlling the program logic and processing Ajax requests, and an HTML/CSS/Javascript/React front-end for the game's UI.
-Amatuer programmers/contributers are welcome create or resolve [issues/features](https://github.com/bmdvpanga/tictactoe/issues)!
+Amatuer programmers/contributers are welcome to create or resolve [issues/features](https://github.com/bmdvpanga/tictactoe/issues)!

 ## To play the game please visit [here](https://www.cool-free-games.com/tic-tac-toe)! ##